- Antiaging Tips & Secrets to Look Younger Slideshow

 Can the labels on sunscreen products be trusted in the U.S.?

-According to a 2011 ruling, all products that claim to provide broad-spectrum sun protection must comply with the following rules:
+According to the FDA ruling, all products that claim to provide broad-spectrum sun protection must comply with the following rules:

 - If a sunscreen is labeled as "broad spectrum," it must pass a test that measures the product's ultraviolet A (UVA) protection relative to its ultraviolet B (UVB) protection.
 The label must indicate the degree of SPF or overall protection.
 Broad-spectrum SPF products with SPF values higher than 15 provide greater protection and may claim additional uses, as described below.